ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 Done: 87% (7/8, 1 left) (jobs: 1)My name is Minimo
 ```

 Note that `minimo.exe` is not a file name.
-This how Dune is told to compile the `minimo.ml` file using OCaml's _binary_ compiler, because it also has a second one: the _byte code_ compiler.
+This is how Dune is told to compile the `minimo.ml` file using OCaml's _binary_ compiler, because it also has a second one: the _byte code_ compiler.

 ## Conclusion